-Materials for the farmhouse corner desk
+Materials to make a farmhouse corner desk

 I knew I wanted an antique top instead of using new wood so I found these two antique painted doors at an amazing antique mall in Lawrence, MA called Canal Street Antique Mall.
 If you live in our area you have to check them out!